codecores/cc_rest_api/README.md

 In the above example, the GetUser module is used to make a `GET` or `POST` request, and actions can be taken based on the response or error.

 License
 ================================================================================

-This package is licensed under the MIT License.
+This package is licensed under the BSD-3-Clause License.
 For more details, please refer to the LICENSE file.

 Installation
 ================================================================================

 Grab it from [pub.dev](https://pub.dev/packages/cc_rest_api/install).